nkityd09/cml-cookbook/Whisper/README.md

 ### Methodology
 Each audio file was processed by all three models.
 The key focus was on assessing:
 - **Transcription Speed:** The time taken by each model to transcribe each audio file.

-- **Transcription Accuracy:** Word Error Rate calculation will be provided in a separate notebook.
-Reference Transcripts are not provided for these audio files to compute an accurate WER.
+- **Transcription Accuracy:** Comparisons on accuracy have been made using the Word Error Rate metric, However, the original transcripts of these audio files were not available for a standardized computation.
+Word Error Rate calculation will be provided in a separate notebook.**(Work In Progress)**

 The transcription time was recorded for each model and each audio file.